ddsbook/blog/2015/drafts/makeover-fixing-a-survey-response-chart.md

 <img src="http://dds.ec/blog/images/2015/07/unisysremake.png" style="width:100%"/>

 You now have more data to incorporate into your view of the Unisys survey (for this question).
-Some things already stand out for me, but we'll leave this post as a makeover "how to" vs an "analysis of an analysis".
+Some things already stand out for me, but we'll leave this post as a "makeover how to" vs an "analysis of their analysis".